 The statement of net position and the statement of activities provide information about the activities of the whole School District, presenting both an aggregate and longer-term view of those finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements explain how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the School District's most significant funds with all other nonmajor funds presented in total in one column.
-In the case of Cloverleaf Local School District, the general, permanent improvement, and capital grants funds by far are the most significant funds.
+In the case of Cloverleaf Local School District, the general fund, the permanent improvement fund, and the capital grants fund are the most significant funds.